ciber-openshift-workshop/openshift-dockerfile-exercise/README.md

     and that the label `app` has been added with the value of the argument we gave to `oc new-app` previously.
     Also observe that the build configuration input and outputs looks as expected.

- 1. Inspect the image stream for the built image
+ 1. Inspect the image stream for the built image: 'oc describe is $APP`
     ```
     $ oc describe is sleep
     Name:                   sleep